-Researchers, including those at our Center, continue to unveil the scientific factors that shape well-being.
+Researchers, including those at our Center, continue to investigate the factors that shape well-being.
 Rather than pitching a fixed scientific definition of well-being, we’re constantly unearthing clues and evidence about how well-being manifests itself in the mind and body.
 It’s not a static "thing" – but a set of skills that can be learned and cultivated over time, just like learning to play a musical instrument or riding a bike.

-As the flurry of media attention to the topic of mindfulness attests, mindfulness-based practices of all types have now entered the mainstream.
+Mindfulness-based practices of all types have now entered the mainstream.
 The popularity of mindfulness meditation has resulted in a variety of resources to cultivate and practice the skill on one's own via healthcare programs, online apps and local meditation communities.

 There's substantial evidence to suggest that engaging in acts of generosity is an effective strategy to increase well-being.
 We call it a double positive whammy because, by being generous to others, you benefit them and yourself.
 Studies, including one from our lab, show that compassion training – in which one generates positive wishes for another being – primes a person's ability to empathize with others and leads to pro-social behavior aimed at decreasing others' suffering.